dipakcg/wp-performance-score-booster/readme.txt

 [youtube https://www.youtube.com/watch?v=nEFZLFyZNcE]

+**Like this plugin?
+You'll love my other plugin: [WP Super Minify](https://wordpress.org/plugins/wp-super-minify/)**

+#### Development & Support

-**Follow the development of this plugin on [GitHub](https://github.com/dipakcg/wp-performance-score-booster)**
+Follow the development of this plugin on [GitHub](https://github.com/dipakcg/wp-performance-score-booster).

-**P.S.
-It is always the best policy to open a [support thread](https://wordpress.org/support/plugin/wp-performance-score-booster#new-topic-0) first before posting any negative review.**
+P.S.
+It is always the best policy to open a [support thread](https://wordpress.org/support/plugin/wp-performance-score-booster#new-topic-0) first before posting any negative review.

+#### Credits

+_• This plugin uses [instant.page](https://instant.page/) library for page preloading._

 == Installation ==
 Just install from your WordPress “Plugins > Add New” screen and all will be well.
 Manual installation is very straightforward as well: